joe-mclain/PowerShell/Miscellaneous/README.md

 - **Notes**
   > - Created 2023

+---
----\n## Get Autopilot Hash
+## Get Autopilot Hash
 - **Synopsis**
-  > Generates and saves the device?s Windows Autopilot hardware hash to a CSV named after the computer, using Get-WindowsAutopilotInfo.
+  > Generates and saves the device s Windows Autopilot hardware hash to a CSV named after the computer, using Get-WindowsAutopilotInfo.
 - **Description**
   > Sets a TLS 1
 - **Notes**
   > - Created 2023

+---
----\n## Last Sign-In Report
+## Last Sign-In Report
 - **Synopsis**
   > Exports an Entra ID user snapshot to a CSV.
 - **Description**
   > Authenticates to Microsoft Graph, ensures required modules are present, and prompts for a destination CSV path (creating the folder if needed).
   > Enumerates all users and records: UserPrincipalName, last interactive sign-in, last non-interactive sign-in, and whether the account is enabled;
   > writes results to CSV with simple progress output.
 Optimized for PowerShell 7.
 - **Notes**
   > - Created 2024

+---
----\n## List All Files Modified In Past X Days
+## List All Files Modified In Past X Days
 - **Synopsis**
   > Recursively finds files created or modified within a user-specified number of days starting from a chosen folder.
 - **Description**
   > Prompts for a top-level folder and an integer day window, computes a cutoff date, and scans the directory tree.
   > Lists matching files (path, last modified, created) when found; otherwise reports that no files matched.
 - **Notes**
   > - Created 2025

+---
----\n## List All Foreground Colors
+## List All Foreground Colors
 - **Synopsis**
   > Prints sample lines in each standard PowerShell console foreground color for quick visual reference.
 - **Description**